nutanix/terraform-provider-nutanix/website/docs/d/templates_v2.html.markdown

 * `vm_spec`: VM configuration.
 * `create_time`: Time when the Template was created.
 * `created_by`: Information of the User.
 * `is_active_version`: Specify whether to mark the Template Version as active or not.
-The newly created Version during Template Creation, Updation or Guest OS Updation is set to Active by default unless specified otherwise.
+The newly created Version during Template Creation, Updating or Guest OS Updating is set to Active by default unless specified otherwise.
 * `is_gc_override_enabled`: Allow or disallow override of the Guest Customization during Template deployment.